-Since the inception of all our programs, literally hundreds of patients, survivors, caregivers, widows and widowers, and loved ones have participated and benefited from the services we offer.
+Since the inception of all our programs, literally hundreds of clients, survivors, caregivers, widows and widowers, and loved ones have participated and benefited from the services we offer.
 The Susan G. Komen Breast Cancer Foundation was our first large supporter and was responsible for a large part of the early funding for these programs as well as The Luzerne Foundation and The Blue Ribbon Foundation.

 The Board of Directors of Candy’s Place has carefully chosen to address the physical, emotional, and social needs for those diagnosed with cancer to enhance their medical treatment.
-Although medical advances have been made towards the dedication and treatment of cancer, little emphasis has been placed on the recovery and re-healing of cancers physical and emotional aspects, and most importantly, the quality of life issues before, during, and after cancer treatment.
+Although medical advances have been made towards the dedication and treatment of cancer, little emphasis has been placed on the recovery and re-healing of cancer’s physical and emotional aspects, and most importantly, the quality of life issues before, during, and after cancer treatment.

 Penny Cunningham – Founder

 Penny Cunningham, founder of Candy’s Place in 1998 in memory of her sister, Candice who passed away from lung cancer.
-Candy wanted a place for those dealing with cancer to go and feel comfortable during treatment, while offering services to help them as well as their family cope with their disease.
+Candy wanted a place for those living with cancer to go and feel comfortable during treatment, while offering services to help them as well as their family cope with their disease.
 Penny kept the promise she made her sister, thus Candy’s Place was open.
-Penny is a retired nurse and fitness instructor, currently residing in Pittsburg to be closer to her family.
+Penny is a retired nurse and fitness instructor, currently residing in Pittsburgh to be closer to her family.
 Although miles away, you can still see Penny at any of our events throughout the year.

 Lisa Orlandini was born in Exeter, PA, and holds her B.S. in Computers and Information Systems from King’s College.
 She has worked in the IT industry for more than ten years, primarily in NJ, while raising her two children.